localgovdrupal/docs/docs/src/devs/security/sso.md

 ### Configuration

-The openid_connect module adds a new OpenID connect option to the administrator toolbar, under Configuration > People > OpenID Connect.
+The openid_connect module adds a new OpenID connect option to the administrator toolbar, under *Configuration > People > OpenID Connect*.
 This panel has two sections.

 The first is the currently active clients, to begin with there will be none present, however options to add new clients are shown above.
 The second pane is called settings, and controls general configuration across all identity providers.